 How to stay connected to the world as a remote worker

 - KNOW WHAT YOU NEED.
 Everyone’s social needs are different.
 Some just need to get out of the house every once in a while, others don’t function unless they are surround by a buzz of people talking around them.
 Before learning how to stay connected with others, take some time to think about what it is you really want.

 - GO OUT.
 If you’re working on your own and you physically want to be around other people, you’ll have to leave the house.
 It’s as simple as that.
 Even just going out for exercise can really help to get you out of that lonely state.

-- CO-WORKING.
+- MIX UP YOUR WORK PLACES.
 These days there are plenty of places you can go to work around people.
-Cafés, bookstores, libraries, and co-working spaces are all good options.
+Cafés, bookstores, libraries, hotel lobbies and co-working spaces are all good options.
+Sometimes just changing where we work can help us feel more connected with others.
 You can rent an office with other entrepreneurs, or if you have a close relationship with your clients, you can ask to work from their offices even when you’re not doing work for them.